cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 It consists on fitting the invariant mass of the tag & probe pairs, in the two categories: passing probes, and all probes.
 I.e., for the unbiased leg of the decay, one can apply a selection criteria (a set of cuts) and determine whether the object passes those criteria or not.

-The procedure is applied after splitting the data in bins of a kinematic variable of the probe object (e.g. the traverse momentum, p<sub>T</sub>); as such, the efficiency will be measured as a function of that quantity for each of the bins.
+The procedure is applied after splitting the data in bins of a kinematic variable of the probe object (e.g. the traverse momentum, pT); as such, the efficiency will be measured as a function of that quantity for each of the bins.

-So, in the picture below, on the left, let's imagine that the p<sub>T</sub> bin we are selecting is the one marked in red.
+So, in the picture below, on the left, let's imagine that the pT bin we are selecting is the one marked in red.
 But, of course, in that bin (like in the rest) you will have true &upsih; decays as well as muon pairs from other processes (maybe QCD, for instance).
 The true decays would make up our *signal*, whereas the other events will be considered the *background*.

 The fit, which is made in a different space (the invariant mass space) allows to statistically discriminate between signal and background.
 To compute the efficiency we simply divide the signal yield from the fits to the `passing` category by the signal yield from the fit of the `inclusive` (All) category.
 This approach is depicted in the middle and right-hand plots of the image below.